Helping you free your child of an eating disorder

 Getting a referral for diagnosis and treatment

-It really pays off to treat early, while symptoms are still relatively manageable.
-And yes, that’s precisely when parents tend to watch and wait ‘so as not to make things worse’.
-The truth is, we can’t do any harm by getting a specialist assessment, and if your child does have an eating disorder, delays make treatment harder.
-If you con-sulted your doctor about Stage 1 cancer, you wouldn’t expect to have to wait until it has progressed to Stage 2.[xxiv]
+It really pays off to treat early, while symptoms are easier to shift.
+And yes, that’s precisely when we parents tend to watch and wait ‘so as not to make things worse’.
+The truth is, you can’t do any harm by getting a specialist assessment, and if your child does have an eating disorder, you’ll be glad you got a head start.

 What to tell the doctor to get help fast

 Start your visit efficiently with, ‘I think he has an eating disorder’, and ‘We’ve come for health checks and an urgent referral to eating disorder services’.
 Bring a printout of the medical tests mentioned above.
-And list symptoms, data, and a few well-chosen anecdotes to illustrate your points.
+List symptoms, data, and a few well-chosen anecdotes to illustrate your points.
 For example:

-• What your child ate and drank yesterday / this week.
+• What your child ate and drank yesterday or this week.

 • Foods your child now refuses.

-• The exercise he takes.
-Give figures for the last week or month.
+• The exercise he takes, with figures for the last week or month.

-• The kind of things he thinks and talks about (‘Yesterday he asked if he was fat 15 times’).
+• The things he thinks and talks about (‘Yesterday he asked if he was fat 15 times’).

-• Any physical changes: weight loss, sunken eyes, dry skin, cold hands, hair loss, fine hairs on the face or body, changes in the menstrual cycle.
+• Any physical changes: weight loss, sunken eyes, dry skin, cold hands, hair loss, fine facial hair, changes in the menstrual cycle.

-• Psychological changes, mood, behaviours, including any obsessions or compulsions and any self-harm.
+• Psychological changes, mood, and behaviours, including any obsessions, compulsions, or self-harm.
 If he pinches at invisible flesh on his tummy, demonstrate it.
 If your child weighs himself repeatedly, say so.
-Also say if your child has been lying, hiding food, secretly exercising or trying to make himself sick.
-Describe how he resists when you try to feed him.
+Also mention if he’s been unable to tell the truth, hiding food, secretly exercising or trying to make himself sick.
+Describe his resistance when you try to feed him.

-• Any vomiting or use of laxatives, diuretics or diet pills.
-Your child will need medical checks without delay, whether or not he’s underweight.
+• Any purging: vomiting, use of laxatives, diuretics or weight-loss drugs.
+Purging indicates an urgent need for medical checks, whether or not he’s underweight.

-• And finally, say you believe, from your research and observations, that your child has an eating disorder and that they need specialist treatment urgently.
+• Finally, say you believe, from your research and observations, that your child has an eating disorder and needs specialist treatment urgently.
 A good generalist should know that if a parent suspects an eating disorder, they’re probably right.

-Don’t allow delays to eating disorder treatment on the basis that your child also has anxiety or other psychological symptoms.
+Don’t accept delays to eating disorder treatment on the basis that your child also has anxiety or other psychological symptoms.
 Don’t allow time-wasting explorations into ‘root causes’.
 Did you breastfeed?
 Was there a divorce?
-It’s not relevant to diagnosis or to the first phase of treatment.
+This is not relevant to diagnosis or the first phase of treatment.

 ‘Wait and see’ is not acceptable when you suspect an eating disorder.
-Insist on an urgent referral – both to get expert diagnosis and to start treatment.
-Note that in England there is such a focus on early intervention that parents can bypass the GP and self-refer to specialist services.[xxvii]
-If you are unhappy with your family doctor, change them.
-And if they’re referring you to a specialist who turns out to be inadequate, insist on another referral.[xxviii]
+Insist on an urgent referral – for both expert diagnosis and treatment.
+In England, early intervention is valued so highly that – in principle at least – parents can bypass the GP and self-refer to specialist services.[ix]
+If you’re unhappy with your family doctor, change them.
+And if they’re referring you to a specialist who turns out to be inadequate, insist on another referral.[x]

 What you don’t want your child to hear from a doctor

-I also needed to know that the doctor wouldn’t make unhelpful comments in front of my daughter.
+I also needed reassurance that the doctor wouldn’t make unhelpful comments in front of my daughter.
 I needn’t have worried, but I believe it’s a valid precaution.
-I’ve heard of clinicians saying, ‘You’re nice and slim!’ or ‘We all need to eat less fat,’ or ‘At your age, no one wants their mum or dad telling them what to eat!’
+I’ve heard of clinicians saying things like, ‘You’re nice and slim!’ or ‘We all need to eat less fat,’ or ‘At your age, no one wants their mum or dad telling them what to eat!’
 And the one I really dreaded for my innocent ten-year-old: ‘So, tell me, do you make yourself vomit?
 Has that ever occurred to you?’

-If your child doesn’t already know his weight, I recommend that you ask the family doctor to keep it that way.
-Get your kid to stand on the scales facing backwards.
-Later, when you speak to a specialist, you can discuss whether to go for open or blind weighing, but for now, your life will be much, much easier if your child doesn’t make today’s weight his upper limit.
+If your child doesn’t already know his weight, I recommend asking the family doctor to keep it that way.
+Have your kid stand on the scales facing backwards.
+Later, when you speak to a specialist, you can discuss whether to go for open or blind weighing (Chapter 6).
+For now, your life will be much, much easier if your child doesn’t make today’s weight his upper limit.

 “My daughter’s issue was that she couldn’t eat.
 She didn’t even think about her weight before people started weighing her and commenting on weight loss.
 After that, every time she learned she’d put on a fraction of a pound, it was extra hard to feed her.
 We had to insist on blind weighing.”